Sabrina Ray Death: Grandmother Of Teen Who Died Weighing Just 56 Pounds Gets 20 Years In Jail

 — Des Moines Register (@DMRegister) February 16, 2018

-41-year-old Marc Alan Ray and 40-year-old Misty Jo Ray have pleaded not guilty to charges of first-degree murder, child endangerment, and kidnapping.
+Marc Alan Ray, 41, and Misty Jo Ray, 40, have pleaded not guilty to charges of first-degree murder, child endangerment, and kidnapping.
 The couple, who ran the Rays of Sunshine Daycare in Perry, began fostering Sabrina in 2011.
 They adopted her in 2013.

 Another family member, 21-year-old Josie Raye Bousman (in featured image, right) is facing three counts of kidnapping, obstructing prosecution, and child endangerment causing death.
 Josie, who allegedly helped keep Sabrina in confinement and deprived her of food and water, is set to testify against her relatives before her own trial.